viinayakpk/Rag-Pipeline/README.md

 ## About This Submission

-**The assignment:** Build a RAG backend for a Swedish company's internal knowledge base — upload API, chunking, embeddings, persistent storage, `/search`, `/chat` with citations.
+**The assignment:** Build a RAG backend — upload API, chunking, embeddings, persistent storage, `/search`, `/chat` with citations.
 Hybrid search, reranking, and auth were listed as optional stretch goals.

 I implemented all the stretch goals.
 Here is the reasoning.